Find answers, below, to the most frequently asked questions about the Jericho Prize for Children's Writing.

 Who will read my manuscript?

 Your manuscript will be read by experienced children's authors, librarians, editors, publishing or English literature MA/Phd students and school teachers including members of the Black community.
-They will select a longlist to be scrutinised by Fabia Turner, our prize founder.
+They will select a longlist to be scrutinised by Fabia Turner, our prize director.
 A shortlist will then be created by a smaller team of highly experienced readers.
 Our expert panel of judges from across the book industry will anonymously select the winner.

 Why does the Jericho Prize have a Black focus?